TorbenRahbekKoch/mr-legacy/public/data/blogs/accelerate/entry.md

 _Unclear language_.

-Most single question surveys are weak, although one well-known exception is _Net Promoter Score (NPS)_, which use and applicability are well-documented.
-On top of that it has become and industry standard and it is therefore easily comparable across teams and companies.
+Most single question surveys are weak, although one well-known exception is _Net Promoter Score (NPS)_, of which the use and applicability is well-documented.
+On top of that it has become an industry standard and it is therefore easily comparable across teams and companies.